SebSept/ps_dev_base/README.md

 ## What's next ?

-See is issues in this github repository.
+See is issues in this GitHub repository.

 ## Development notes (for this package)